 If there were rats in New Zealand before 1300, why is there no evidence of them gnawing on snails and seeds?
 The research on gnawed seeds and snail shells does not support the theory that rats arrived as early as 50–150.

 It is only when many different dating methods, from many different parts of New Zealand, on several different lines of evidence, all converge to show similar results that most scientists will feel comfortable in determining a first arrival date earlier than the generally accepted date of 1250–1300.
 One problem is the short time since first human arrival in New Zealand.
-Regardless of the debate as to whether this was 700 or 2,000 years ago, most dating techniques have their limitations over such short spans, and interpreting results requires extraordinary care.
+Regardless of whether this was 700 or 2,000 years ago, most dating techniques have their limitations over such short spans, and interpreting results requires extraordinary care.

 Acknowledgements to David J. Lowe (University of Waikato), Bruce McFadgen (independent archaeologist) and Janet Wilmshurst (Landcare Research)